Is Berkeley College Right for You?

 Medical Assistant Certificate Additional Costs

 Students in the Medical Assistant Certificate program may incur additional charges for shoes, a drug screen, physical, flu vaccine, and immunizations totaling approximately $689.00.
-Students with health insurance will pay less for the physical and immunizations which will lower these additional charges based on their insurance policy.
+Students with health insurance will pay less for the physical and immunizations, which will lower these additional charges based on their insurance policy.

 Patient Care Technician Certificate Additional Costs

 Students in the Patient Care Technician Certificate program are required to purchase their own malpractice insurance.
 An estimated fee of $40.00 provides $1,000,000 per occurrence and $3,000,000 in the aggregate.
 Additional charges may be incurred for a drug screen, physical, flu vaccine, immunizations, shoes, and a watch totaling approximately $709.00.
-Students with health insurance will pay less for the physical, flu vaccine and immunizations which will lower these additional charges based on their insurance policy.
+Students with health insurance will pay less for the physical, flu vaccine, and immunizations, which will lower these additional charges based on their insurance policy.
 The total additional cost for the program is approximately $749.00.

 Practical Nurse Certificate Additional Costs

 Students in the Practical Nurse Certificate program are required to purchase their own malpractice insurance.
 An estimated fee of $40.00 provides $1,000,000 per occurrence and $3,000,000 in the aggregate.
 Additional charges may be incurred for a drug screen, physical, immunizations, flu vaccine, a watch, pen light, and shoes totaling approximately $709.00.
-Students with health insurance will pay less for the physical, flu vaccine and immunizations which will lower these additional charges based on their insurance policy.
+Students with health insurance will pay less for the physical, flu vaccine, and immunizations, which will lower these additional charges based on their insurance policy.
 The total additional cost for the program is approximately $749.00.

 Sterile Processing Technician Certificate Additional Costs

-Students in the Surgical Processing Technician Certificate program may incur additional charges for a drug screen, physical, flu vaccine, immunizations, and shoes totaling approximately $689.00.
+Students in the Sterile Processing Technician Certificate program may incur additional charges for a drug screen, physical, flu vaccine, immunizations, and shoes totaling approximately $689.00.
 Students with health insurance will pay less for the physical, flu vaccine, and immunizations which will lower these additional charges based on their insurance policy.

 MISCELLANEOUS COSTS